jazzband/django-rest-knox/docs/views.md

 is used as the authentication credential that is validated the same way as an authentication token.

-RefreshTokenView has all the same behaviour in terms of being able to override it, as it inherits from login view.
-To change any behavior of this view, it is recommended you make the modifications in the `LoginView`.
+RefreshTokenView inherits from `LoginView` and shares all the basic behaviour with it.

 ## LogoutView